Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 Quality Assurance in Blended Learning

-Edited by Kelvin Thompson, Ed.D.
+Originally edited by Kelvin Thompson, Ed.D.

-Portions of the following chapter are adapted from “ What is Online Course Quality?” by Kelvin Thompson under the terms of a Creative Commons Attribution-ShareAlike3.0Unported license and “Design of Blended Learning in K-12” in Blended Learning in K-12 under the terms of a Creative Commons Attribution-ShareAlike3.0Unported license.
-Portions of the following chapter labeled as the property of the Commonwealth of Learning are used in compliance with the Commonwealth of Learning’s legal notice and may not be re-mixed apart from compliance with their repackaging guidelines.
+Portions of the following chapter are adapted from “What is Online Course Quality?” by Kelvin Thompson under the terms of a Creative Commons Attribution-ShareAlike 3.0 Unported license and “Design of Blended Learning in K-12” in Blended Learning in K-12 under the terms of a Creative Commons Attribution-ShareAlike 3.0 Unported license.
+In addition, portions of the following chapter are adapted from “Evaluating and Improving Your Online Teaching Effectiveness” by Kevin Kelly in the Commonwealth of Learning’s Education for a Digital World under the terms of a Creative Commons Attribution-ShareAlike 3.0 International license.

 Questions to Ponder

-- How will you know whether your blended learning course is sound prior to teaching it?
+• How will you know whether your blended learning course is sound prior to teaching it?
 How will you know whether your teaching of the course was effective once it has concluded?

-- With which of your trusted colleagues might you discuss effective teaching of blended learning courses?
+• With which of your trusted colleagues might you discuss effective teaching of blended learning courses?
 Is there someone you might ask to review your course materials prior to teaching your blended course?
 How will you make it easy for this colleague to provide helpful feedback?

-- How are “quality” and “success” in blended learning operationally defined by those whose opinions matter to you?
+• How are “quality” and “success” in blended learning operationally defined by those whose opinions matter to you?
 Has your institution adopted standards to guide formal/informal evaluation?

-- Which articulations of quality from existing course standards and course review forms might prove helpful to you and your colleagues as you prepare to teach blended learning courses?
+• Which articulations of quality from existing course standards and course review forms might prove helpful to you and your colleagues as you prepare to teach blended learning courses?

 Blended Course Quality

 It is not uncommon to speak, in generic terms, of “good” or “bad” blended learning courses, without specifying the attributes that contribute to these designations.
 Neophytes may do this because they have no basis for a more differentiated description, while those intimately acquainted with blended courses may use such labels as a shorthand reference.
 However, as seasoned blended course instructors/designers know, there are countless nuances that distinguish one course from another (and, for that matter, that distinguish one semester’s offering of a course from another semester’s offering of the same course).
 Until such time as patterns within these characteristics are identified and associated with positive or negative outcomes, though, it is difficult to justify labeling a blended course with such simplistic descriptors.
-Nevertheless, administrators and faculty feel pressured from time to time to compare one course to another or one instructor to another in their attempts to ensure that blended courses produce various desirable outcomes (e.g., sufficient enrollment, adequate retention, academic rigor, student success, student satisfaction) at rates comparable to face-to-face courses (as if meeting face-to-face is, itself, a mark of excellence) or to the level of satisfaction of an accrediting agency.
+Nevertheless, administrators and faculty feel pressured from time to time to compare one course to another or one instructor to another in their attempts to ensure that blended courses produce various desirable outcomes (e.g., demonstrated mastery of learning objectives, sufficient enrollment, adequate retention, academic rigor, student success, student satisfaction) at rates comparable to face-to-face courses (as if meeting face-to-face is, itself, a mark of excellence) or to the level of satisfaction of an accrediting agency.
 (Students might be motivated to make such comparisons between course modalities as well, but, undoubtedly, the qualities in which some students are interested will vary markedly from the interests of faculty and administrators.)
-Thus, there is likely always to be some degree of comparison since it seems that there is always someone concerned with whether this course is “good enough,” and it is certainly appropriate to ensure that baseline acceptability is met across specific domains.
+Thus, there is some degree of comparison since it seems that there is always someone concerned with whether this course is “good enough,” and it is certainly appropriate to ensure that baseline acceptability is met across specific domains.
 If this were not enough, some individual faculty, motivated by their own enlightened self-interest, look for guidance in determining what improvements might be made to their courses.
-In either case, however, the question is whether we have justification for the judgments we make about online courses.
+In either case, however, the question is whether we have justification for the judgments we make about blended courses.

-Online Course Standards
+Blended and Online Course Standards

 Table 1.
 Selected examples of online course standards

-| Title | URL |
+Title URL

-| Quality Matters | http://www.qmprogram.org/rubric |
+Quality Matters http://www.qmprogram.org/rubric

-| Blackboard’s Exemplary Course Program | http://www.blackboard.com/Platforms/Learn/Resources/Community-Programs/Meet-Your-Peers/Exemplary-Courses.aspx |
+Blackboard’s Exemplary Course Program http://www.blackboard.com/Community/Catalyst-Awards/Exemplary-Course-Program.aspx

-| Online Course Evaluation Project | http://www.montereyinstitute.org/ocep |
+Monterey Institute’s Online Course Evaluation Project http://www.montereyinstitute.org/pdf/OCEP%20Evaluation%20Categories.pdf

-| Florida Gulfcoast University’s Principles of Online Design | http://www.fgcu.edu/onlinedesign |
+Florida Gulf Coast University’s Principles of Online Design http://www.fgcu.edu/onlinedesign

-Limitations of Online Course Standards
+Limitations of Blended and Online Course Standards

-Sets of standards such as those described above do have their limitations vis-à-vis online course quality.
+Sets of standards such as those described above do have their limitations vis-à-vis course quality.
 These limitations have to do with the prescriptiveness, credibility, scope, and atomism of such standards groupings.
 Each of these will be addressed in turn.

 Teaching Effectiveness